Pluggable-Transports/Pluggable-Transports-website/_pages/how.md

 # IP blocking

 IP blocking requires more effort from the censor, and can have unintended consequences.
 Instead of blocking the "name" of a location on the internet, IP blocking targets its specific address.
-Alone this and the DNS blocking technique are easily circumvented, but become challenging in combination.
+When used alone, both this and the DNS blocking technique are easily circumvented, but become more challenging in combination.

 **What the host can do**

 The host of any blocked service can easily swap in a new IP and push out an update, but the new IP will likely get blocked too.

 Depending on the nature of the blockage, a host can also use a content delivery network or other cloud service provider, where one IP (and in many cases, one DNS name) may "answer" for thousands of different services.
 Blocking that would cause "collateral damage" -- those thousands of other resources would also be blocked.
-This is a core concept being used by [Greatfire's Collateral Freedom campaign](https://en.greatfire.org/blog/2015/mar/collateral-freedom-and-not-so-great-firewall), where they host censored content in the Amazon cloud and on github.
+Alternatively, proxy servers and apps can be pushed out to users of the service, connecting directly to the service and hiding the final address from the censor.

 **What users can do**

 One quick trick that users might try is to use a VPN to get around the blockage -- so let’s take an example of an OpenVPN connection that uses the default configuration.

 OpenVPN’s default port is 1194 and it uses SSL/TLS as a carrier for the encryption.
 A basic firewall -- like the one which is already blocking your app -- can easily classify a connection based on those elements then block the IP address or the domain of the OpenVPN server, this will prevent users from using the an OpenVPN default setup.

+Other VPN-like services are also available, such as [Lantern](https://getlantern.org), [Psiphon](https://www.psiphon3.com) and [TunnelBear](https://www.tunnelbear.com).
+These use more sophisticated techniques to allow end users to tunnel through network interference to the desired service.

 <img src="/assets/images/openVPN_packets.png" alt="A wireshark capture for OpenVPN packets" />